retro-vault/libcpm3-z80/README.md

 You need to link all three with your CP/M program.

-# Compiling my program
+## Compiling your CP/M program

 Check the `Makefile` in the `hello` sample folder.

-# Advanced libcpm3-z80 features
+## Advanced libcpm3-z80 features

 The library was designed for *CP/M 3*, and uses *BDOS* system calls to implement most features.
 But some are not covered by the *BDOS*.
 An example is reading and writing system time.
 The library still implements almost complete `time.h`.
-By providing your own platform dependant functions you can unlock full features of the **libcpm3-z80**.
+By providing your own platform dependant functions you can unlock full features of the *libcpm3-z80*.

 To compile the platform dependant library add your platform name to the arguments.